SamLS42/BigChat/README.md

 ## Acknowledgments

-- The project leverages the latest [WinUI 3](https://github.com/microsoft/microsoft-ui-xaml) framework.
+- The project leverages the latest [WinUI](https://github.com/microsoft/microsoft-ui-xaml) framework.
 - Built using technologies such as .NET 9, Entity Framework Core, and CommunityToolkit libraries.

 ---